nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. User chooses to find person(s).
 4. Track2Gather requests for the search keyword(s).
 5. User enters the search keyword(s).
-6. Track2Gather shows the person(s) containing keyword(s) in the field.
+6. Track2Gather shows the matched person(s) based on the search keyword(s).

     Use case ends.